 Almighty God, may this New Year find us rejoicing, knowing we are secure in Your love.
 Restore the joy of our salvation Lord by renewing our relationship with You.
 Thank You Jesus for reconciling us with our Heavenly Father by dying at the cross so we can live an abundant life.
 May we live each day grateful for all the blessings that come our way, and may our lives be blessings to others.
 In the precious name of Jesus, Amen.

-Read more articles by Gloria Rosetique or search for articles on the same topic or others.
+Read more articles by Gloria Laroza T. or search for other articles by topic below.

 on the verge of death.
 What a joy it would be to be happy again.
 I love you, Sharon